zumba/regex-match-commenter-action/README.md

 [![CodeQL](https://github.com/zumba/regex-match-commenter-action/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/zumba/regex-match-commenter-action/actions/workflows/codeql-analysis.yml)
 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

 This GitHub Action searches for specified regular expression pattern in the changes of a pull request.
 If matches are found, it can optionally mark the pull request for changes and add inline comments.
 If no matches are found, a comment is added to the pull request.

 Some use cases are for detecting PII changes on the code.
 For example, you can monitor if the words `email`, `phone`, `street`, `password`, etc. are part of the changes.
-The match uses regex, so you can also look for variables such as `\w+@\w+.\w+` to look for an actual e-mail address.
+The match uses regular expression, so you can also look for variables such as `\w+@\w+.\w+` to look for an actual email address.

 ## Inputs

 ### `github_token`

 **Required** GitHub token for authentication.
 Typically, this is the GitHub Actions token.

 ### `regex_pattern`

 **Required** A regular expression pattern to search for in the pull request diff.

 ### `diff_scope`

 The scope of the diff to search.
 Can be `added`, `removed`, or `both`.
 Default is `both`.

 ### `mark_changes_requested`

-Boolean indicating whether the pull request should be marked as "request changes" if regex matches are found.
+Boolean indicating whether the pull request should be marked as "request changes" if regular expression matches are found.
 Default is `false`.

 ### `match_found_message`

-Custom message for a regex match.
+Custom message for a regular expression match.
 This message is used for inline comments on the pull request.
 Default is `Regex match found.`.

 ### `no_match_found_message`

-Custom message to comment on the pull request when no regex matches are found.
+Custom message to comment on the pull request when no regular expression matches are found.
 Default is `No regex matches found in the diff.`

 ### `changes_requested_message`

 Custom message for marking the pull request as changes requested.
 Used only if `mark_changes_requested` is `true`.
 Default is `Changes are requested due to regex match.`

 ## Usage

 To use this action, create a workflow file (e.g., `.github/workflows/regex-match.yml`) in your repository:

 ```yaml
 name: Regex Match